dejaime/parrot/README.md

 Parrot does not need to be cryptographically secure!

-Differently from a deterministic random number generator, `StdRng` is used in a lot of security sensitive contexts.
+The security requirements are different for a deterministic random number generator.
+We do not have to be cryptographically secure as `StdRng` does.

+Parrot is not supposed to be used in high security sensitive contexts, and can optimise for speed.

 Run them with `cargo bench --features rand-support